perfood/couch-auth/README.md

     userDB: 'sl-users',
     couchAuthDB: '_users'
   },
-  // login with username is disabled by default
-  // uncomment this if you want to enable it
+  // uncomment this if you want your users to select their own username an login with the username
   // local: {
   //   emailUsername: false, // store the username in the database instead of an auto-generated key
   //   usernameLogin: true, // allow login with username